FlokiShibaTeam/flokishibaclaim/README.md

       ]
     }

+    # Step 2: Add token in https://claim.jlaunchpad.com/#/partner

+    a.
+Click button (Add Campaign), inside:

+    $ Token Address is address of token.
+    $ Total Campaign Amount is total campaignn amount for an campaign
+    $ Amount Per each claimer is amount for each claim

+    b.
+Click confirm transaction and accept on metamask.

     * Attention: chainId is 56

     ```

->2. /root folder is storage place address lists is accept claim.
+2. /root folder is storage place address lists is accept claim.

       `Structure`